BlueHephaestus/discord-bot-tools-and-experiments/README.md

 Logs messages from all private channels, servers, everything it can see.

-async def all_messages(client):
+### all_messages(client):

-    """
-    Arguments:
+**Arguments:**

-        client: A discord.py Client Object
+* **client**: A discord.py Client Object

-    Returns:
+**Returns:**

 Exactly like our log_all_messages function, except this function is a generator.
 It loops through all messages belonging to the client object, be them in private channels, private group messages, servers, or whatever.

 I could write a version of these for every single other log_ function, but I really don't want to yet.

 async def log_all_server_messages(client):